ajschumacher/ajschumacher.github.io/aaron/index.md

 Here are some things I've talked about:

+ * [Hello, TensorFlow! (again)](/20161005-presenting_hello_tensorflow_again/) at the DC [General Assembly Data Science Immersive](https://generalassemb.ly/education/data-science-immersive) on Wednesday October 5, 2016, and at the [NVIDIA GPU Technology Conference (GTC) in DC](http://dc.gputechconf.com/) on Wednesday October 26, 2016.
  * [Hello, TensorFlow!](/20160629-presenting_hello_tensorflow/) at the [TensorFlow Washington DC Meetup](http://www.meetup.com/TensorFlow-Washington-DC/) on [Wednesday June 29, 2016](https://www.eventbrite.com/e/washington-dc-meetup-deep-dive-into-tensorflow-tickets-26035651334)
  * [How to Eat Computers](/20151206-how_to_eat_computers/) at two schools on December 4 and 8, 2015
  * [Creative Data Science](/20151112-creative_data_science/) at the [World Bank](http://www.worldbank.org/) on Thursday November 12, 2015